Kmino-io/kmino-website/src/content/blog/mvp-scope-definition.md

 - Could: nice‑to‑have; backlog for v1.1.
 - Won’t (now): explicitly out of scope; prevents scope creep.

+WHY: MoSCoW creates a shared language to keep v1 focused without losing sight of the future.

+Example (Meetly):
+- Must: create booking link; define availability; view bookings
+- Should: email confirmations; basic timezone support
+- Could: Google Calendar sync; reminders; custom branding
+- Won’t: payments; team accounts; advanced roles/permissions

 ## 5) Success metrics (v1)

 - Activation: % of sign‑ups who complete the happy path.
 - Time‑to‑value: minutes from first action to outcome.
 - Qualitative: top 3 quotes from 5 pilot users.

+WHY: Clear week‑4 targets make it obvious if the MVP is working and what to change next.

+Example (Meetly):
+- Activation: 40% of new users create a link and get ≥1 booking
+- Time‑to‑value: ≤15 minutes from signup to first booking
+- Qualitative: “I scheduled my first client in minutes”

 ## 6) Non‑goals and constraints

 - Non‑goals: what we will not attempt in v1.
 - Constraints: compliance, budgets, platforms, chains, devices, languages.
-- Guardrails: performance floor, security basics, reliability SLO (simple!).
+- Guardrails: performance floor, security basics, reliability (simple!).

+WHY: Non‑goals prevent scope creep; constraints avoid late surprises.

+Example (Meetly):
+- Non‑goals: payments, multi‑user orgs, deep calendar sync
+- Constraints: web‑only; budget 4 weeks; GDPR‑friendly data handling
+- Guardrails: p95 page load <1.5s; basic auth; 99.5% uptime target

 ## 7) Integrations plan

-Choose the lightest option that proves value:
+- Choose the lightest option that proves value:

 - Zero‑integration mock (fake data) for usability tests.
 - Thin adapter to 1 provider with an error fallback.
 - Full integration only if the happy path depends on it.

+WHY: Heavy integrations slow learning and add fragile dependencies too early.

+Example (Meetly):
+- Start: no external calendar; offer .ics download
+- Next: thin Google Calendar adapter for confirmed bookings
+- Later: real‑time availability sync

 ## 8) Acceptance criteria (write 3)

-Use simple Given/When/Then for your chosen happy path and two edge cases.
+ - Use simple Given/When/Then for your chosen happy path and two edge cases.
 Keep each to two lines max.

+WHY: Clear acceptance tests speed development and review.

+Example (Meetly):
+- Given a user with set availability, when a client selects a slot, then the booking appears in the user’s dashboard.
+- Given a slot was booked, when another client clicks it, then they see an unavailable message.
+- Given a booking exists, when the user cancels it, then the client sees a cancellation notice.

 ## 9) Risks and cheapest tests

 - Biggest assumption about users?
 Test with a Figma prototype first.
 - Biggest technical unknown?
 Spike behind a feature flag or mock.
-- Biggest go‑to‑market risk?
+- Biggest go‑to‑market(GTM) risk?
 Pre‑sell or run a concierge pilot.

+WHY: Fast, cheap tests protect the timeline and reveal direction before you overbuild.

+Example (Meetly):
+- User assumption: clients will self‑serve; test with a fake booking page and 5 users
+- Technical unknown: timezone handling; spike with a popular library
+- GTM risk: traffic acquisition; pre‑sell via a landing page + ads budget

 ## 10) Fit to a fixed package